 - Recycle at least 60% of our facility waste by 2020

 The executive vice president (EVP) of operations for R.J.
-Reynolds Company and EVP of public affairs for Reynolds American Inc. (RAI) are ultimately responsible for RAI’s environmental goals.
-Executives in public affairs, supply chain, operations, finance and leaf collaborate with operations to develop, coordinate and execute programs to achieve company-wide targets.
+Reynolds Tobacco Company and EVP of law and external affairs for Reynolds American Inc. (RAI) are ultimately responsible for RAI and its subsidiaries’ environmental goals.
+Executives in law and external affairs, supply chain, operations, marketing, human resources, research and development, finance and leaf collaborate with operations personnel to develop, coordinate and execute programs to achieve company-wide targets.
+In addition, our Corporate Sustainability Team continues its focus through a collaboration of employees from more than 10 different departments across RAI's subsidiaries to further drive an appropriate sustainability culture, with measurable results.
+Oversight of the Corporate Sustainability Team is provided by the RAIS Vice President, Corporate Sustainability and Commercial Integrity.

-Each operating company identifies and selects its own strategies to drive return on investment and environmental impact for the targets they control.
-Using results from our materiality assessment, representatives from environmental, health and safety (EHS), engineering, facilities, energy and recycle teams prioritize and implement initiatives.
-Progress is continually reviewed, and results are consolidated and reported annually.
+Each operating company identifies and selects its own strategies to drive return on investment and environmental impact for the targets it controls.
+Using results from our environmental materiality assessment, representatives from environmental, health and safety (EHS), engineering, facilities, energy and recycle teams prioritize and implement initiatives.
+Progress is continually reviewed and results are consolidated and reported annually.

-While initiatives are managed at the operating company level, the EHS managers meet regularly as a group to work toward common RAI goals, fostering innovation through sharing best practices and providing tools to the operating companies.
-Additionally, RAI’s operating companies hold an annual EHS Symposium, which brings together stakeholders from within and outside the companies.
-The Symposium serves as a showcase of EHS best practices, and a mechanism for recognition of innovation efforts.
+While initiatives are managed at the operating company level, the EHS managers meet regularly as a group to work toward common goals, fostering innovation through sharing best practices and providing tools to the operating companies.
+Additionally, RAI’s operating companies have held annual EHS Symposiums, which brought together stakeholders from within and outside the companies.
+The Symposiums have served as a showcase of EHS best practices, and a mechanism for recognition of innovation efforts.

 Environmental Management Systems

-Strong operating systems are critical to sound environmental management.
+Strong operating systems are important to sound environmental management.
 RAI’s operating companies are committed to continuously improving environmental management systems, which are guided by a variety of strict standards:

 - SFNTC’s North Carolina manufacturing facility is also ISO 50001 certified.
 This is ISO’s Energy Management System framework, which improves energy efficiency and conservation, and drives reductions in greenhouse gas emissions.

-- American Snuff Company’s facilities in Winston-Salem, North Carolina, Clarksville and Memphis, Tennessee, facilities have in place environmental management systems based on the ISO 14001 format.
-These facilities are audited annually to an ISO standard.
+- American Snuff Company’s facilities in Winston-Salem, N.C., and Clarksville and Memphis, Tenn., have in place environmental management systems based on the ISO 14001 format.
+These are audited annually to an ISO standard.

 - R.J.
 Reynolds and SFNTC are certified by independent third-party auditors to the ISO 9001 Quality Standard.
 ISO 9001 delineates standard operating procedures and work instructions.
 These procedures include recordkeeping, which provides the structure and database for many environmental management procedures.

-RAI’s subsidiaries manage environmental performance by measuring, monitoring and reporting key environmental metrics such as GHG emissions, energy efficiency, water consumption and waste disposal.
-The data they report are verified by an independent third party.
+RAI’s subsidiaries continue to manage environmental performance by measuring, monitoring and reporting key environmental metrics such as GHG emissions, energy efficiency, water consumption and waste disposal.

 Our operating companies strive for sustainable operations and continuous improvement because it is the right thing to do.
 We are proud that our companies’ efforts have been recognized by various external stakeholders, such as: